 Having worked as Head Sommelier for 2 star restaurants in Australia, Ben has been fortunate enough to rub shoulders with some of the very best in the business, from viticulturists to winemakers both as a buyer and in their vineyards and wineries, it's something we at Atlas Ski Co are not prepared to leave as an after thought.

-Below is a selection of our reserve list that can be ordered on the night in your chalet, or pre-ordered to ensure we have the stock levels on hand to look after you.
+Below is a selection of our reserve list that can be ordered on the night in your self-catered ski chalet as part of our wine delivery service, or pre-ordered to ensure we have the stock levels on hand to look after you.

 Of course, if you would like to request a specific wine or style of wine, let us know and we'll do our very best to track something down for you.